 For Vanilla Whipped Cream Center

 - Preheat the oven to 350˚F (175˚C).

-- Spray a 9-inch round cake pan with baking spray.
+- Spray 2, 9-inch round cake pans with baking spray.

-- Line bottom of pan with parchment paper and spray parchment paper lightly.
+- Line the bottom of pans with parchment paper and spray parchment paper lightly.
 Set aside

 - Place almonds in a pan on the stove over medium low heat.
 Spread to a single layer.
 Cook, turning often until they are browned, about 5 minutes.